m-cochran/Randomerr/pagetest.md

     // Function to display user data in a card format function displayUserData(data) {
-  const cardContainer = document.getElementById("card-container");
+  console.log(data); // Log the raw data to the console for inspection const cardContainer = document.getElementById("card-container");

   if (data.error) {